-If you like creepy candies, these Bloody Truffles are for you!
-They’re soft cake truffles with an optional cherry filling, decorated with candy weapons and a bit of edible “blood.”
-Perfect for scaring your friends and family!
+Our Bloody Halloween Cake Balls are so good, it’s scary!
+These soft vanilla cake truffles have an optional cherry filling, and are decorated with candy weapons and a bit of edible “blood.”
+Perfect for Halloween parties!

 We’ve been sharing a lot of wholesome pumpkin desserts lately, and don’t get me wrong–I love a good pumpkin cookie as much as the next person.
 But there’s so much more to Halloween baking than just pumpkin recipes.

 I’m talking, of course, about spooky sweets!
 Gory goodies!
 Creepy candies!
 Whatever you want to call them, Halloween is prime time for gross-out, blood-and-guts desserts like Donut Hole Eyeballs, Zombie Brain Brownie Bites and Bloody Melting Chocolate Skulls!
 The gorier the better!

 I first made these bloody truffles years ago, and they’ve proven to be surprisingly popular–I guess everyone secretly loves tiny edible weapons in their food!